Airbus in the U.S.

 A major presence in one of the world's key markets

-With over 1,200 Airbus jetliners operating in the fleets of North American airlines as of 2015, there is an operator in the region for nearly every model of the company’s modern, efficient product line.
-Overall, more than 1,800 Airbus aircraft have been ordered in North America from customers that include Delta Air Lines, FedEx, Frontier Airlines, GECAS, Hawaiian Airlines, ILFC, JetBlue Airways, Spirit Airlines, United Airlines, UPS, US Airways and Virgin America.
+With approximately 1,400 Airbus jetliners operating in the fleets of North American airlines as of April 2016, there is an operator in the region for nearly every model of the company’s modern, efficient product line.
+Overall, more than 1,900 Airbus aircraft have been ordered in North America from customers that include American Airlines, Delta Air Lines, FedEx, Frontier Airlines, GECAS, Hawaiian Airlines, ILFC, JetBlue Airways, Spirit Airlines, United Airlines, UPS, US Airways and Virgin America.

 For the production of its jetliners, Airbus spends 42 percent of its aircraft-related procurement in the U.S. – buying more parts, components, tooling and other material from the United States than any other country.
 Workers in more than 40 states help build Airbus aircraft, supporting 245,000 high-quality jobs across the U.S. Airbus is the largest export customer for the United States aerospace industry.

 Since 1990, Airbus has spent more than $150 billion in the U.S. with hundreds of American suppliers.
 This supplier network involves some of the most respected names in American aerospace, including Alcoa, Eaton, GE, Goodrich, Hamilton Sundstrand, Honeywell, Northrop Grumman, PPG, Pratt & Whitney, Rockwell Collins and Spirit Aerosystems.